hphelion/documentation/CarrierGrade/Installation/carrier-grade-support-matrix-dcn.md

 <!-- Taken from HP Distributed Cloud Networking 3.0.R2
 Installation Guide -->

-In order to make use of the HP DCN, the data center environment must meet some key requirements as described in the following sections.
+In order to make use of the HP DCN, the HP Helion OpenStack Carrier Grade environment must meet some key requirements as described in the following sections.

-### Data Center IP Network
-HP VSP can be used in any data center with an IP network.
-HP VSC actively participates in the IP routing infrastructure.
-HP VSCs can run OSPF or IS-IS for the IGP in addition to BGP, but integration with the IGP is not mandatory.

-BGP is used to form a federation of HP VSCs and synchronize the HP VSP network information.
-In addition, BGP is also used to exchange routing information with the data center provider edge router.

 ### NTP Infrastructure